jhipster/generator-jhipster/README.md

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/generator-jhipster#sponsor)] or [[learn more about sponsoring the project](http://www.jhipster.tech/sponsors/)].
+Your logo will show up here with a link to your website.
+[Become a sponsor](https://opencollective.com/generator-jhipster#sponsor) or [learn more about sponsoring the project](http://www.jhipster.tech/sponsors/).

 <a href="https://opencollective.com/generator-jhipster/sponsor/0/website" target="_blank"><img src="https://opencollective.com/generator-jhipster/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/generator-jhipster/sponsor/1/website" target="_blank"><img src="https://opencollective.com/generator-jhipster/sponsor/1/avatar.svg"></a>